luan-prates/CIMV/foundation/the_boy_who_flew_too_high.md

 Athens.
 Flying is beautiful, but it can be very dangerous.
 Listen to my instructions and be sure to obey them perfectly.
 At all times, follow me.
 Do not take a different flight path, or you will soon be lost.

+Do not fly too low or your wings will get wet from the waves, become too heavy, and drown you.
+Nor should you fly too high, or the sun will melt the wax, and your wings will fall apart.
+Have you understood all that I have said?
+Little Icarus nodded his understanding.
+Then Daedalus took his son to the highest walls of the tower and jumped into the sky, flapping his wings.
+Icarus followed soon after.
+If a fisherman had looked up just then, he would have thought that he saw two Ancient Spirits with the arms of birds.